-This is a laboratory course in which the student will sew the various types of high couture pieces discussed in the course DMAC 501.
+This is a laboratory course in which the student will make the the various types of patterns discussed in the course DMAC 501.

-DMAC 601 Textiles
+DMAC 601 Advanced Illustrations

-In this course the student will learn the theory associated with different types of textiles; the textiles design and the techniques used to develop different types of patterns based on a type of textile.
+In this course the student will learn the theory associated with different types of illustrations; the textiles design and the techniques used to develop different types of patterns based on an illustrations.